A Pastel Demonstration That Will Make You Pine for the Next Winter White Out

 At this point, it seemed like my painting had developed a bit of a split personality.
 Having established colors and values over the entire painting, I knew I could start to move toward the finished marks in the background, laying down a solid base for the next layer of marks that progress closer and closer to where I was standing.
 At the same time as I finished areas in the distant treeline, however, there remained a lot of untouched areas in the foreground.
 I wanted to preserve the underpainting in these areas as shadow areas in the snow and wasn’t yet ready to place those strokes.

 Like the sky, which gets paler closer to the horizon, the snow that’s in shadow (not directly lit by the sun) reflects a darker blue closer to the foreground and gets slightly paler as it recedes into background.
 I painted a darker underpainting in this area where I intended the brighter blue to lay on top.
 To blend the bare trees into the sky, I drew more sky color down into the branches.
 Because the upper branches become silhouetted by the light sky, you don’t need as dark a color to make the upper branches visible.
 So, I chose a lighter value for the upper branches than for the lower.

 7. Tie It All Together

-Moving from the background forward, I started to finish areas.
+Moving from the background forward, I start to finish areas.
 The cornrows in the back were lightened and indicated with smaller lines.
 I made the line work more defined, bolder and robust in the foreground.
-I refined the snow in between rows, taking care to blend the change in the blues from lighter to darker toward the foreground.
+Then I refine the snow in between rows, taking care to blend the change in the blues from lighter to darker toward the foreground.